Eclipse openDuT

 Every resource can be created, listed, described and deleted.
 Some have additional features such as an option to generate a setup-key or search through them.

-command to display usage information about a command.
-Just use opendut-cleo help
+In general, CLEO offers a help command to display usage information about a command.
+Just use opendut-cleo help or opendut-cleo <subcommand> --help.

 Setup for CLEO